 In addition, the panel recommended that the programme team consider clarifying the reassessment strategy for the modules in the programme document into clearly articulated and standard format to ensure consistency.
-The panel noted that additional classes (tutorials) are held to support learners' engagement with learning material, both during the academic year and in advance of reassessment opportunities.

 The students' Law Society, which is open to Level 7 and Level 8 learners as well as those undertaking law modules on other programmes, facilitates learners to network with their peers within the College, and with guest lecturers and employers who present at speeches and seminars during the academic year.
-The panel recommends that some interpersonal developmental work may be required to facilitate the progression graduates of this programme to Year 3 of the Bachelor of Laws (Hons) programme, to ease the progression of a significant group of learners into an already established class group, and to support class integration.
+The panel recommends that some interpersonal developmental work may be required to facilitate the RPL entrants to Year 3 of this programme, to ease the progression of a significant group of learners into an already established class group, and to support class integration.